RoopamTaneja/cses-solutions/string_algos/strings.md

 ```

 Here, we store the trie as an array of trie_node.
 Each node contains a flag and the edges in the form of an array
 $\text{next}[]$ , where
 $\text{next}[i]$  is the index of the vertex that we reach by following the character
-$i$ , or
-$-1$  if there is no such edge.
-Initially, the trie consists of only one vertex - the root - with the index
+$i$ , or $-1$ if there is no such edge.
+Initially, the trie consists of only one vertex - the root - with the index $0$.
-$0$ .

 Space : O(mk)

 Insertion or searching TC : O(n) -> n is length of particular key

+**Complete bit trie and example qs on max XOR : bit_trie.cpp**

 ### Aho Corasick Algorithm

-**Main use : Get all occurences of a set of patterns in a given text. in linear time.**
+**Main use : Get all occurences of a set of patterns in a given text in linear time.**

 The algorithm constructs a finite state automaton based on a trie in and then uses it to process the text.

-I won't describe the algorithm but it constructs a trie on set of patterns and adds suffix and output links in
-$O(mk)$ time as preprocessing and matches with text of length n in $O(n)$ time.
+I won't describe the algorithm but it constructs a trie on set of patterns and adds suffix and output links in $O(mk)$ time as preprocessing and matches with text of length n in $O(n)$ time.

-**Suffix link** :  For a vertex
+**Suffix link** :  Suffix link for a vertex
 $p$  is an edge that points to the longest proper suffix of the string corresponding to the vertex
 $p$ .

 **Output link** : A suffix link pointing to a pattern in the set.